-The National Corn Growers Association announced today that it is pleased the enhanced Compliance Assurance Program is seeing strong success.
-The program, which includes on-farm refuge assessments, an online survey and IRM education and awareness, has documented an increase in both the overall number of growers planting proper corn refuge and use of integrated refuge products.
+The National Corn Growers Association is pleased to announce that the enhanced Compliance Assurance Program, which includes on-farm refuge assessments, an online survey, and IRM education and awareness, is seeing strong success and an increase in both the overall number of growers planting their corn refuge and integrated refuge products.

-The CAP aims to improve compliance with Insect Resistance Management requirements.
+The CAP is designed to improve compliance with Insect Resistance Management requirements.
 The Agricultural Biotechnology Stewardship Technical Committee, a consortium of Bt corn registrants, submits an annual CAP report to the U.S. Environmental Protection Agency describing industry-coordinated compliance assurance efforts for Bt traits.

 Adoption of integrated refuge products result in automatic compliance in the Corn Belt